 We were cast in the lead roles together.
 He acted like the devil, sang like an angel, and when he kissed me I realized I’d found it.
 I’d found the stage.
 It was him.
-Stage lights sparkled in his eyes, and every time he touched me, I felt the tingling energy and nourishing warmth of a crowd’s laughter and applause.
+Stage lights sparkled in his eyes, and every time he touched me, the tingling energy and nourishing warmth of a crowd’s laughter and applause flooded me.

 In a week I asked him out for a few drinks.
 He came along and drank water, bought me a couple of Blue Hawaiians.
 We did this regularly for a week or so.
 We had a great time getting to know each other.
 He was hilarious, sarcastic, and a disgustingly good dancer.
-He was a good listener, a gentleman, and loved his mom.
+He listened well, acted like a gentleman, and loved his mom.
 He smiled a lot.
 It looked delicious.
 I wanted to eat that smile.
-I knew I would someday.

-About two weeks into our nightly excursions, I was drunk, like usual.
-He brought me home, like usual, but I tripped and broke the window of the apartment building’s yellow door.
-That was unusual.
+About two weeks into our nightly excursions, he brought me home like usual, but I tripped and broke the window of the apartment building’s yellow door.
+Even drunk, that was unusual.

-Michael insisted he take me to the ER, but I didn’t have insurance for that kind of garbage, so I resisted, and he helped me take the stairs up to the hallway and walked me to my apartment.
+Michael insisted he take me to the ER, but I didn’t have insurance for that kind of garbage, so I resisted, and he helped me up the stairs up and walked me to my apartment.
 Inside, he stood nearby as I washed my hand.

 “If you need stitches, I’ll pay for it.
 I’m not gonna let you go mess up your hand a couple weeks before the show.
 You’re going to—”